jewelsofthought/neshama/site/posts/tol/tol_economics.md

 This can be done in a country like South Africa, where the amount needed by the participants is around $1000/mth.
 The purchase of a piece of land, either with the necessary infrastructure and systems in place, or to upgrade/install them, would take around $500k.
 At $240k per year support for the 20 members, we will have about 2 – 3 years of money-freedom within the community.

 If we assume that the community will begin to be productive within 1 year, then that amount will be reduced, with the goal of being financially self-sufficient by the 3rd year.
-With the support of the emerging Tree of Life, this should be attainable, as the idea will be able for the Network to be providing most of the community’s needs.
+With the support of the emerging Tree of Life, this should be attainable, as the idea will be able for the Network to be providing most of the community's needs.

 I predict that if we have 10 people working on the network, that we could soon have at least 100 communities participating.